 We sat down with Brave Trails co-founder Jessica Weissbuch to learn more about the nonprofit organization, its incredible programs, why they’re so important, and how we can each get more involved.
-Keep scrolling to learn more!
+Keep reading to learn more!

 This interview has been edited for length and clarity.

-Q1: Can you tell us how Brave Trails was founded, and what your mission is as a nonprofit?
+Q1: Can you tell us how Brave Trails was founded and what your mission is as a nonprofit?

 The combination of Kayla’s love of summer camp and my passion for LGBTQ+ youth leadership are the cornerstones of Brave Trails.
 Most importantly, we dreamed of a space that LGBTQ+ youth could always call a home away from home.
-Thankfully others felt the same way, and the first ever Brave Trails summer camp session was fully funded by small, individual donations from our community.
-We say, “Brave Trails was born out of a labor of love and passion for something that desperately needed to exist when we were growing up, and is even more needed for this next generation of LGBTQ+ youth.”
+Thankfully others felt the same way, and the first-ever Brave Trails summer camp session was fully funded by small, individual donations from our community.
+We say, “Brave Trails was born out of a labor of love and passion for something that desperately needed to exist when we were growing up and is even more needed for this next generation of LGBTQ+ youth.”

 Brave Trails’ mission is to build the next generation of LGBTQ leaders.
 Brave Trails is a national non-profit organization dedicated to LGBTQ+ youth leadership.
 We offer accredited summer camps, family camps, mentorship programs, meet-up groups, and year-round leadership programming.
 All of our programs focus on helping LGBTQ+ youth find what they need most to thrive: their people, their place, and their passion.
-Nothing makes us prouder than seeing our youth take the skills they gain in our programs and use them to create meaning change in their communities.
+Nothing makes us prouder than seeing our youth take the skills they gain in our programs and use them to create meaningful change in their communities.

 Q2: What are some of the larger programs Brave Trails engages in?